EasyIP2023/lucurious-examples/README.md

 # Lucurious Examples
-Folder with a dump of very simple examples for liblucurious.so.
+Folder with a dump of very simple examples for liblucurious.so

-**NOTE:** If memory leaks are an issue (which they are not because any and all memory allocated including heap will get returned to the system on program termination [The Linux Programming Interface By Michael Kerrisk]) use **glslangValidator** to compile shader program then **wlu_read_file()** to read the SPIR-V bytes.

 ### To install